Private Cremation service includes:

 - Choice of Resting Paws Urn with name plate or pouch ***;

 - Return to home or veterinary clinic.

-- *Free pick-up wihin a 30 km radius of our home office situated at 228 Allison Ave. $1.00 for every additional km.
+- *$15.00 fee applies for the first 30 km radius of our home office situated at 228 Allison Ave. $1.00 for every additional km.
 Additional fees after hours and week-end apply.

 - **You will be contacted the day before to re-confirm appointment.
 Please arrive at least 15 minutes before the service begins, as cremation begins at the scheduled time.

 - ***You may provide your own urn or choose from our selection

 Complimentary RPCC Urn Selection and Upgrades: Private Cremation

 NOTE: For pets less than 2 lbs, a special rate applies.*

 - Pick up at home or veterinary clinic **;

 - In-person witnessing of cremation by appointment (service may be witnessed by multiple clients)***;